Tag (game): Chhi-chhattar

-One player, known as the "kite", starts off inside a circle formed by all of the other players holding hands, and then breaks free, with the first of the other players to tag the kite becoming the kite in the next round of play.
+One player, known as the "kite", starts off inside a circle formed by all of the other players ("cocks") holding hands, and then breaks free, with the first of the other players to tag the kite becoming the kite in the next round of play.

+Colored Ogre

+The color ogre (いろ鬼, iro oni) variant is played in Japan and starts by having the "it" player, called the ogre (鬼, oni), announce a color; in some cases, the other players prompt the ogre by first asking "what are the different colors?"
+As soon as the ogre declares a color, the other players hurry to touch an object of that color, which makes them safe; customarily, there is a short delay of 10 seconds or less before the ogre may begin pursuing the others.
+In general, each player being pursued must find a separate object to touch, i.e., two or more players cannot be touching the same object, but some rule variations allow multiple players to touch the same object.

+The first player caught and touched by the ogre before that player can touch the designated color becomes the ogre for the next round; alternatively, the ogre role may be rotated amongst the participants after a set number of rounds.
+If all players touch the color before the ogre can catch anyone, the ogre role does not change, and they then announce a new color.
+The game is best played in an environment with a variety of colors, such as a playground, and an impartial referee may be needed to judge disputes, e.g., if a specific object being touched matches the declared color.
+To increase the difficulty, an object may be added to the color declaration; for example, the ogre could call out "green park bench".

+Cross tag

+In cross tag (also known as turn tag), if "it" is chasing somebody and then a third person runs in between, then "it" must chase the third person.

 Duck, duck, goose

 In this game, usually played by young children, the players sit in a circle facing inward.
 One player, the "picker" or "fox", walks around tapping or pointing to each player in turn, calling each of them a "duck", until finally announcing one of their choosing to be the "goose".
 The goose then rises and runs around the circle in the same direction as the picker, attempting to return to their seat before the "picker" can sit back down in the vacated spot.
 In Minnesota, this game is referred to as "Duck, duck, gray duck".